-In the first half of 2022, the Bank continued to work to guarantee the protection of occupational health and safety, the prevention of the risk of contagion and business continuity, always in compliance with the government provisions in force at the time.
+In the first half of 2022, the Group continued to work to guarantee the protection of occupational health and safety, the prevention of the risk of contagion and business continuity, always in compliance with the government provisions in force at the time.

-In particular, taking into account the cessation of the state of emergency and the progress of the health situation, measures aimed at the gradual return to the ordinary have been introduced, while the need for prevention of infections and compliance with the primary individual behavioural measures are not lacking, and collective.
+In particular, taking into account the termination of the state of emergency and the progress of the health situation, measures aimed at the gradual return to the ordinary have been introduced, while maintaining the need to prevent of infections and compliance with the primary individual and collective behavioural measures.

-As part of the initiatives aimed at ensuring the safe performance of the workplace, the main changes at 30 June 2022 consist of:
+As part of the initiatives aimed at ensuring safety in the workplace, the main changes at 30 June 2022 consisted as follows:

-COVID-19 measures:
+• COVID-19 measures:

 - from 16 June lapsing of the obligation to use masks in the workplace (it remains recommended in locations open to the public, during meetings and training courses, and on occasions when there is crowding and it is not possible to guarantee an adequate interpersonal distance); - maintenance of the interpersonal safety distance (reduced to 1 metre) in particular during training courses and in canteens; - o return to use of all workstations; - o application of the isolation measure only for those who have contracted the virus.
-Those who have had close contact apply the self-surveillance regime with the obligation to wear the FFP2 mask for 10 days from the last close contact; - protection of particular categories of workers for whom agile working methods under the "simplified" regime are confirmed until 31 August ("fragile" workers or workers with serious illnesses and colleagues with serious disabilities ascertained pursuant to Law 104; pregnant workers or with children up to 7 months of age; usually up to 4 days a month, for colleagues from the Branches and Specialised Centres, to meet the needs of family care);
+Those who have had close contact the self-surveillance regime applies with the obligation to wear the FFP2 mask for 10 days from the last close contact; - protection of particular categories of workers for whom agile working methods under the "simplified" regime are confirmed until 31 August ("fragile" workers or workers with serious illnesses and colleagues with serious disabilities ascertained pursuant to Law 104; pregnant workers or with children up to 7 months of age; usually up to 4 days a month, for colleagues from the Branches and Specialised Centres, to meet the needs of family care);